open-component-model/ocm-spec/doc/introduction/component_versions.md

 formal descriptions of the decomposition of such artifacts, like packages or modules used to compose/build an artifact (typically meant with the term SBOM).

-A component version consists of a set of [technical artifacts](../specification/elements/README.md#artifact-access), e.g. docker images, helm charts, binaries, configuration data etc. Such artifacts are called [**resources**](../specification/elements/README.md#resources).
+A component version consists of a set of [technical artifacts](../specification/elements/README.md#artifact-access), e.g. Docker images, Helm charts, binaries, configuration data etc. Such artifacts are called [**resources**](../specification/elements/README.md#resources).
-Resources are usually build or packaged from something, e.g. code in a git repo,  named [**sources**](../specification/elements/README.md#sources).
+Resources are usually build or packaged from something, e.g. code in a git repository,  named [**sources**](../specification/elements/README.md#sources).

 In the Open Component Model a component version is described by a [**Component Descriptor**](../specification/elements/README.md#component-descriptor).
 It describes the resources, sources and aggregated other component versions belonging to a particular component version.